Below is a list of frequently asked questions. If you can't find what you are looking for in the list, please contact us.

 - When does ACGA hold conferences?

 Conferences are held on a biennial basis, that is, every other year.
-Our 31st Conference will be held in Baltimore, MD, from April 9-11, 2014.
-Click here to learn more!
+Click here to learn more about our upcoming conference!

 - How are suggested gift annuity rates established?

 The Rates Committee develops its schedule of suggested maximum rates by first targeting a residual gift to the charity equal to 50% of the funds transferred under the contract in nominal dollar terms.
 The Committee and its actuaries then use a set of assumptions for annuitant mortality, expenses, and investment returns to identify for each age a tentative rate which will produce the targeted nominal residual gift.
 Finally, we determine whether the present value of the residual gift to charity, using the tentative gift annuity contract rate, is at least 20% of the funds transferred to the charity under the contract.
 If the tentative rate produces a present value in excess of 20%, the tentative rate becomes the final published rate for that age.
 If the tentative rate produces a present value of less than 20%, the rate is lowered until the present value threshold is reached.

 A similar process is used to suggest rates for two-life gift annuities.
 More information about the mortality, expense, and investment return assumptions may be found in the latest version of the ACGA Rates Paper.

 - What is the focus of the ACGA conference curriculum?